China 23: The Shang, Invaders or Indigenous?

 Patriarchal cultural succession

 It was typical of conquering cultures to reserve leadership for their own kind.
-Normally they would institutionalize their leadership through a patriarchal dynastic succession.
-This occurred all over the Eurasiafrican land mass, from Egypt to England to China and in-between.
-As usual throughout the Eurasian continent the craft oriented earth goddess based Neolithic culture was supplanted by the warlike sky god based Bronze Age culture.
-The fine pottery of the Neolithic is replaced by bronze weaponry.
-As weÕve seen, population pressures upon the different cultures resulted in the militarization of culture.
+They would typically institutionalize their leadership through a patriarchal dynastic succession.
+This occurred all over the Eurasia-African land mass, from Egypt to England to China and in-between.
+As usual throughout the Eurasian continent, the warlike, sky god based Bronze Age culture supplanted the craft oriented, earth goddess based Neolithic culture.
+Bronze weaponry replaced the fine pottery of the Neolithic.
+As we’ve seen, population pressures upon the different cultures resulted in the militarization of culture.
 This created a military society, which glorified the Warrior at the expense of the Artist and Craftsperson.

 Neolithic cultures go underground

-While the egalitarian agri-cultures were supplanted by the patriarchal military cultures, the Neolithic cultures did not become extinct as is so often suggested but instead went underground to be passed around in mystery cults, for fear of persecution by the warlike establishment.
+While patriarchal military cultures supplanted egalitarian agrarian societies, the Neolithic cultures did not become extinct.
+Instead they went underground to be passed around as mystery cults, for fear of persecution by the warlike establishment.

 Roots of Taoism in the Neolithic fertility cults

-One of the themes of this book is that Taoism has its roots in the fertility cults of the forest and agri-cultures that preceded the militarization of culture that accompanies the formation of civilization.
+One of the themes of this book is that Taoism has its roots in the fertility cults of the forest and agrarian societies that preceded the militarization of culture that accompanies the formation of civilization.
 This is exhibited by both the imagery and intention of Taoism.
-Later in this paper we will examine the content of Taoism connecting it with the nature-worshipping fertility cultures that preceded the militaristic warrior cultures.
+Later in this paper, we will examine the content of Taoism, connecting it with the nature-worshipping fertility cultures that preceded the militaristic warrior societies.

 Ruling Class & Peasantry of Different cultures

 While Imperial China from Shang times on participated in the culture of the warrior aristocracy, the subculture of the populace was rooted in the preceding fertility-based cultures.
-As an example of this type of melding, the European farming populace still celebrates rites that hark back to their Neolithic agri-cultures.
-Similarly the Chinese also had a bi-polar culture.
-This bi-polar culture developed during the Shang.
+As an example of this type of melding, the European farming populace still celebrates rites that hark back to their Neolithic agrarian roots.
+Similarly, the Chinese also had a bi-polar culture that developed during the Shang rule.

 All preliminary evidence points one way

-The Shang dynasty had the same bronze military technology that was used in the Middle East to dominate Neolithic agricultures.
+The Shang dynasty had the same bronze military technology that was employed in the Middle East to dominate Neolithic agricultures.
 They had many of the same rituals and symbols, as did the West Asian cultures.
-The Shang accomplishments seemed to spring full-blown without development and followed similar trends in the west by centuries.
-All the preliminary evidence pointed to the theory that a Bronze Age culture to the west had invaded China and been absorbed by her.
+The Shang accomplishments seemed to spring full-blown without development.
+Further, the Shang followed trends that had been seen in the west centuries earlier.
+All the preliminary evidence pointed to the theory that a Bronze Age culture from the west had invaded China and been absorbed by her people.
 Certainly there are historical precedents for this.
-The Mongols in this millennium conquered China, ruled her for a few centuries, and were deposed, leaving few traces.
+The Mongols in this millennium conquered China, ruled her for a few centuries, and were then deposed, leaving few traces.

 Shang same race stock as Neolithic tribes

-For one the Shang peoples were the same racial stock as the Neolithic cultures that they supposedly conquered.
+For instance, the Shang peoples were the same racial stock as the Neolithic cultures that they supposedly conquered.

-ÒThe earliest evidence yet discovered shows them to be a group of bronze owning aristocrats living off the agricultural labors of their serfs and slaves. É They spent their time in hunting, warfare and elaborate ceremonial. É Their skeletal remains show that the Shang were not racially different from the Neolithic tribes people whom they conquered and enslaved.Ó[8]
+“The earliest evidence yet discovered shows them [the Shang] to be a group of bronze owning aristocrats living off the agricultural labors of their serfs and slaves. … They spent their time in hunting, warfare and elaborate ceremonial. … Their skeletal remains show that the Shang were not racially different from the Neolithic tribes people whom they conquered and enslaved.”8

 Racial & Cultural continuity, from Yangshao to the Shang

-ÒAs even the earliest inhabitants of China belonged to the Mongolian race, we may assume that the Shang people who were also Mongolians were racially akin to the people of the Prehistoric pottery cultures.
-In addition to that, the Shang civilization shows many common cultural traits such as the use of cowry shellsÓ[9]
+“As even the earliest inhabitants of China belonged to the Mongolian race, we may assume that the Shang people who were also Mongolians were racially akin to the people of the Prehistoric pottery cultures.
+In addition to that, the Shang civilization shows many common cultural traits such as the use of cowry shells.”9

 Continuity between Yangshao, Longshan to Shang through li, tripod

-As we saw the Shang were probably in many ways a continuation of the Longshan culture, with many cultural traits in common, including divination from bone cracks, ancestor worship, and a patriarchy.
+As we saw earlier, the Shang were probably a continuation of the Longshan culture in many ways.
+They had many cultural traits in common, including divination from bone cracks, ancestor worship, and a patriarchy.
 Additionally one of the primary Chinese shapes, the empty legged tripod, the li, the Shang share with both the Yangshao and Longshan cultures.

-ÒThe li tripod found in all three native cultures, testifies to their close relationships and is of some significance in the development of later Chinese Bronze Age culture.Ó[10]
+“The li tripod found in all three native cultures, testifies to their close relationships and is of some significance in the development of later Chinese Bronze Age culture.”10

 Longshan/Shang, semi-lunar knife and pounded earth construction

-Additional similarities are found in the use of the rectangular or semi-lunar knife, which is unique to the Mongoloid peoples by both the Longshan and Shang.
-Finally the Longshan and Shang both used pounded earth for construction.
+Additional similarities are found in the use of the rectangular or semi-lunar knife by both the Longshan and Shang.
+This type of knife is unique to Mongoloid peoples.
+Finally, the Longshan and Shang both used pounded earth for construction.

 Persistence of older cultures in the hinterlands

-ÒThe persistence of older cultures in isolated enclaves and in the border regions, the survival of the gray pottery, the continued use of Yangshao and Longshan shapes for vessels, and of oracle bones and jade ritual artifacts all suggest a large measure of continuity between the prehistoric culture and that of Shang China.Ó[11]
+“The persistence of older cultures in isolated enclaves and in the border regions, the survival of the gray pottery, the continued use of Yangshao and Longshan shapes for vessels, and of oracle bones and jade ritual artifacts all suggest a large measure of continuity between the prehistoric culture and that of Shang China.”11

 Shang did not come from Near East